TIBCOSoftware/cic-cli-main/README.md

 This can be done by navigating to `This PC -> Right click -> properties -> Adv System Settings -> Environment variables` \
 OR
 `setx /M PATH "%PATH%;<CLI's bin folder's path>"`

+> **_NOTE:_** You can use same above steps in case you want to update the CLI manually Or to update it with the specific version.

 ### Proxy